yetanotherco/yet-another-bridge/README.md

 ### Ethereum

-After deploying the `YABTransfer` contract, you can perform upgrades of it.
+After deploying the `YABTransfer` contract, you can perform upgrades to it.
 To do this you must:

 1. Configure the `contracts/solidity/.env` file.